junxit/us-congress-bills-117/metadata.md

 - 2021-04-15 — Rule provides for consideration of H.R.
 7 and H.R.
 1195.
 Rule provides for one hour of general debate on H.R.
 7 and provides one motion to recommit.
 Rule also provides for one hour of general debate on H.R.
 1195 and provides one motion to recommit.
 - 2021-04-15 — The previous question was ordered on the amendment (A003) pursuant to the rule.
 - 2021-04-15 — The previous question was ordered pursuant to the rule.
+- 2021-04-19 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2021-04-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 46.